-Our garlic is harvested early to mid July (scapes are available late May to early June).
+We harvested mid-July (scapes are available late May to mid-June).
 Then we cure and clean the garlic making our new crop available for sale in August.
 Our garlic is never treated with any chemicals and can be eaten as well as planted.
 We are proud of our product and feel confident you will love it too.

 Where to buy our products: